EIP-8130 - Account Abstraction by Account Configuration

 Existing ERC-4337 smart accounts migrate to native AA without redeployment:

-2. Upgrade wallet logic: Update contract to delegate isValidSignature to the appropriate verifier contract, and call getCurrentSigner() during execution to identify which key authorized the transaction
+2. Upgrade wallet logic: Update contract to delegate isValidSignature to the Account Configuration Contract's verifySignature() function for owner and verifier infrastructure, and read getOwnerId() from the Transaction Context precompile during execution to identify which owner authorized the transaction

 3. Backwards compatible: Wallet can still accept ERC-4337 UserOps via EntryPoint alongside native AA transactions